top of page

-She is presently a 2022-2023 Public Scholar with the National Endowment for the Humanities (US), working on a book about nineteenth-century merchant mariner, Mary Ann Patten, Antarctica, and the West Coast Gold Rush.
-Dr. Mazzeo, a life-long sailor and fourth-generation mariner (and a tenth-generation Mainer) co-captains a cold-molded custom Robert Harris Vancouver 42; her upcoming research includes an expedition to the southern polar regions to retrace Patten's steps.
-This work has been additionally supported by the Huntington Library, San Marino, California.
+Dr. Mazzeo is a 2022-2023 Public Scholar with the National Endowment for the Humanities (US), working on a book about nineteenth-century merchant mariner, Mary Ann Patten, Antarctica, and the West Coast Gold Rush.
+Dr. Mazzeo, a life-long sailor and fourth-generation mariner (and a tenth-generation Mainer) co-captains a Vancouver 42 from her home on Vancouver Island, BC.
+She is a US-Canadian dual citizen.

 A recipient of numerous prestigious awards and fellowships for her creative writing and work in narrative non-fiction, including an award from the Canada Council for the Arts for most recent title, Sisters in Resistance, Dr. Mazzeo's previous works of cultural history and biography have been New York Times, San Francisco Chronicle, and Los Angeles Times bestsellers.
 Her book on writing narrative nonfiction for general audiences, intended to assist academics, cultural researchers, and others trained in fact-based storytelling, is forthcoming from Yale University Press.

 Dr. Mazzeo is also an internationally recognized wine writer, with a focus on natural wines, the wines of Napa and Sonoma, and Champagne.
 She holds a post-graduate winemaking certificate (2-year program) from the University of California at Davis (2015), an Advanced Certificate with Merit from the WSET (2012, International Wine Center, New York City), and has guest lectured at prestigious wine events including Women of the Vine, the Symposium for International Wine Writers, and the San Francisco School of Wine.
 She was the recipient of Gourmand's award for the best work of wine writing for her bestselling "oenobiography," The Widow Clicquot.
-From 2015-2021 she was the proprietor and winemaker at Parsell Vineyard, Vancouver Island's first natural / RAW winery, and today she teaches on the wine industry in business and management at the university level on Vancouver Island.
+From 2015-2021 she was the proprietor and winemaker at Parsell Vineyard, Vancouver Island's first natural / RAW winery.
 Her wine writing has appeared in venues such as Food and Wine.
 She writes a regular wine column for West Coast readers with Seaside Magazine.

-A U.S. - Canadian dual national, Dr. Mazzeo lives with her husband and stepsons on Vancouver Island, in British Columbia.
-She leads writing retreats on narrative nonfiction, book proposal development, and travel / wine writing from her writing retreat on Malcolm Island, on the edge of the Great Bear Rain Forest.
+Dr. Mazzeo leads writing retreats on narrative nonfiction, book proposal development, and travel / wine writing from her writing retreat on Malcolm Island, on the edge of the Great Bear Rain Forest.

 How to request a high-resolution head shot & agent contact information.